Potential Heart Transplant Candidate

 - Patient / family desire

-- Other contraindications
+- Other problems

-In adults, ischemic heart disease, from a previous heart attack or coronary artery disease, is the most common reason for heart transplantation.
+In adults, ischemic heart disease, from a previous heart attack or coronary artery disease is the most common reason for heart transplantation.

 Heart Transplant Process

 Over 400 heart transplants are performed in pediatric patients each year.

 Waitlist time for transplantation varies depending on a patient’s weight, blood type, and waiting status.
 Typically, a patient would wait weeks to months before a donor offer is available.
 It is common to wait for over a year.